thaink2/fairviewer_demo/README.md

 ### Documentation :

-Please refer to the pdf attached in this repo to get a detailed information about the features and how to use the app properly.
+Please refer to the [Documentation](./FairViewerDocumentation_EN.pdf) pdf, attached in this repo to get a detailed information about the features and how to use the app properly.

 ### Input Data